Athletics cut outfielder Trayce Thompson

 Thompson could go down to the A's Triple-A Nashville farm club if he clears waivers.

-Klay Thompson, 28, has played his entire seven-season NBA career with the Golden State Warriors and is a four-time All-Star.
+Klay Thompson, 28, has played his entire seven-season NBA career with the Golden State Warriors and is a four-time All-Star and two-time NBA champion.